-- Nomination letter (maximum one page) submitted by a registered AIA member on the candidate’s behalf that clearly states the candidate’s qualifications for the award.
+- Nomination letter (maximum one page) submitted by an AIA member on the candidate’s behalf that clearly states the candidate’s qualifications for the award.

-- Statement of contributions including a personal narrative illustrating how the candidate’s work has advanced design, practice, or education; enhanced the profession through active engagement; and benefited the community with volunteer efforts (maximum two pages)
+- Summary of Accomplishments including a personal narrative illustrating how the candidate’s work has advanced design, practice, or education; enhanced the profession through active engagement; and benefited the community with volunteer efforts (maximum two pages).

-- Exhibits with images, drawings, and other materials that demonstrate the candidate’s accomplishments (maximum 15 pages).
+- Exhibits with images, drawings, and other materials that demonstrate the candidate’s accomplishments (maximum 12 pages).
 For each exhibit, the candidate should note his or her level of responsibility for the work and include a Declaration of Responsibility: